levimake/customer-support-intent-linguistic-prediction/README.md

 Overview
 --------
-This dataset contains example utterances and their corresponding intents from the Customer Service domain.
-The data can be used to train intent recognition models Natural Language Understanding (NLU) platforms.
+This dataset contains example utterances and their corresponding intents from Bitext's pre-built Customer Service domain (which itself covers common intents present across Bitext's 20 pre-built domains).
+The data can be used to train and evaluate intent recognition models Natural Language Understanding (NLU) platforms.

 The dataset covers the "Customer Service" domain and includes 27 intents grouped in 11 categories.
 These intents have been selected from Bitext's collection